dfinity/candid/spec/Candid.md

 #### Principal References

 A *principal reference* points to an identity, such as a canister or a user.
 Through this, we can authenticate or authorize other services or users.
+Because the type constructor takes no arguments, it is classified as a _primitive_ type.

 ```
-<reftype> ::= ... | principal | ...
+<primtype> ::= ... | principal | ...
 ```

 ### Type Definitions